-They are all based in the United States, and together they are responsible for distributing tens of millions of spam emails per day.
+They are all based in the United States and are responsible for distributing tens of millions of spam emails daily.

 A fake company called Canadian Pharmacy is probably the largest spam mail operation in the world – and one of the longest-running as well.
-Established sometime around 2009, the company uses botnet techniques to spam the world, sending tens of millions of ads for phony pharmaceuticals every day.
+Established around 2009, the company uses botnet techniques to spam the world, sending millions of ads for counterfeit pharmaceuticals daily.
 Although the headquarters remains a mystery, it is most likely in Ukraine.

-13. 80% of all spam in North America and Europe is sent by the same 100 spam gangs.
+13. The same 100 spam gangs send 80% of all spam in North America and Europe.

 The spam industry is essentially unregulated.
 As Marx could have predicted, power is concentrated in relatively few hands as the market marches toward monopoly.
 According to internet spam statistics, there are approximately 100 gangs that run the business in Europe and North America.
-These gangs employ 200 to 300 individuals in total and they are responsible for the bulk of the world’s spam email distribution.
+These gangs employ 200 to 300 individuals, responsible for most of the world’s spam email distribution.

-14. As many as 3 out of 4 companies fell victim to phishing scams in 2016.
+14. As many as 85% of all organizations were targeted by phishing scams in 2021.

-Scams and fraud make up only 2.5% of all spam emails; however, identity theft makes up 76% of those emails.
-This figure dates from 2016, and the percentage of companies affected has probably increased.
-One of the leading cybersecurity companies in the world, Symantec, believes that these rates are going up catastrophically fast.
+Scams and fraud make up only 2.5% of all spam emails.
+However, identity theft is the goal of 73% of those emails.
+And only 3% of those emails are reported to the management.
+One of the leading cybersecurity companies in the world, Symantec, is warning that these rates are rising fast.

-Despite growing awareness that spam is a serious, costly issue for businesses, 76% of companies report falling victim to recent phishing attacks.
-As Symantec reports, these rates are only increasing with time, – so it’s crucial that businesses be vigilant in protecting themselves against malware, spam, and known phishing lures.
+Despite growing awareness that spam is a serious and costly business issue, many companies report falling victim to recent phishing attacks.
+Businesses must protect themselves against malware, spam, and known phishing lures.

-15. Apple IDs are the most popular targets of phishing emails, accounting for 25% of all phishing scams.
+15. Microsoft accounts are the most popular target of phishing emails, accounting for 43% of all phishing attempts.

-While the myth still lingers that hackers like to target VIPs and people of great wealth, leaving us mere mortals safe from harm, the facts say otherwise.
-According to a recent Apple email phishing report, about a quarter of all phishing scams are made to target Apple IDs.
-Spam scams are also directed toward acquiring Microsoft Outlook passwords (17%) and Google Drive credentials (12.9%).
+There is a lingering myth about hackers preferring to target the rich and famous, leaving the rest of us safe from harm.
+But the stats tell a different story.
+According to a recent Apple email phishing report, nearly half of all phishing scams are designed to target Microsoft Outlook passwords.
+Spam scams are also directed toward acquiring LinkedIn (6%) and Amazon credentials (5%).

-Another example is Fortune 500 companies like USAA.
-The company’s logo has been misused in lots of emails that are actually malware-laden malicious spam.
+Fortune 500 companies like Chase are also popular with scammers.
+The company’s logo has been misused in many malware-laden and malicious spam emails.

 18. As many as 6% of spam scams use fax machines.

 Spam or phishing scams come in many forms.
 Fax machine phishing scams work on the same principle as emailed phishing attacks.
-While this mode of defrauding companies has existed since the heyday of fax machines in the 1990s, it remains present to this day – with a large number of successful cases.
+While this mode of defrauding companies has existed since the heyday of fax machines in the 1990s, it remains present, with many successful cases.